git/git.github.io/rev_news/drafts/edition-36.md

-Just before the closing talk of FOSDEM 2018, "the world largest conference of its kind", on February 4th in Brussels, a big round of applause was made for Shawn.
+Just before the closing talk of FOSDEM 2018, "the world largest conference of its kind", on February 4th in Brussels, a big round of applause was given to Shawn.

 Shawn had been [interviewed in Git Rev News edition 30](https://git.github.io/rev_news/2017/08/16/edition-30/) published last August.
 He was also mentioned in 9 other editions, especially in